mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0209-other-web-frameworks.markdown

 Python has a significant number of web frameworks outside the usual Django, Flask and Bottle suspects.

-## Bottle framework learning checklist
-<i class="fa fa-check-square-o"></i>
-Read through the web frameworks listed here and check out their project websites.

-<i class="fa fa-check-square-o"></i>
-It's useful to know what other web frameworks exist besides Django and Flask.
-However, when you're just starting to learn to program there are significantly more tutorials and resources for [Django](/django.html) and [Flask](/flask.html) on the web.
-My recommendation is to start with one of those two frameworks then expand your knowledge from there.

 ## Pyramid
 The [Pyramid framework](http://www.pylonsproject.org/) stems from the Pylons